CommunityGD32Cores/gd32-pio-projects/gd32-spl-semihosting-printf/README.md

 ![printf](printf_output.png)

-The "Monitor" project task in PlatformIO will **not** show the printf() output, since that starts `miniterm.py` as the serial monitor, which needs a serial port device or a network port to connect to, which this firmware does not provide.
+**Note**: The "Monitor" project task in PlatformIO will **not** show the printf() output, since that starts `miniterm.py` as the serial monitor, which needs a serial port device or a network port to connect to, which this firmware does not provide.
 We are however looking into creating a small helper script that exposes the SWD semihosting output on a e.g. network port so that the monitor task will work.
+OpenOCD does not seem to have this capability built-in.